LiamYork9/LiamYork9.github.io/README.md

 ## Blight's Grasp
 ![BlightsGrasp](BlightGrasp2.png)

 2024-2025 SAU GameDev Senior Project.
 On this team of 12 I was the Design Lead for this project helping form the pitch, creating a design doc, scoping our project and helping road map our plan.
 I also programmed the player movement, camera system, and controller support as well as helping with the combat system and creating our enemy encounters and levels.
 I worked on our steam page and achieved our release deadline of 4/29/25.
+It also won best student game at the SAU Indiefest 2025.

 Steam Page: <https://store.steampowered.com/app/3470150/Blights_Grasp/>